oracle-livelabs/security/iam-containers/oig/oig.md

 	<copy>kubectl get pods -n oimcluster</copy>
 	```

-	The introspect-domain-job pod will be displayed first.
-Run the command again after 5-10 minutes and check to see that the AdminServer and SOA Server are both started.
-When started they should have STATUS = Running and READY = 1/1
+	***Note: The introspect-domain-job pod will be displayed first, which will be responsible for creating the adminserver and soa-server pods.***

 	![OIG pods](images/16-pods.png)

-4. It will take several minutes before all the pods listed above show.
-When a pod has a STATUS of 0/1 the pod is started but the OIG server associated with it is currently starting.
-While the pods are starting you can check the startup status in the pod logs, by running the following commands:
+4. It will take 8-10 minutes before the pods for adminserver and soa-server come to a 1/1 state.
+   While the pods are starting, you can check the startup status in the pod logs by running the following commands:

 	```
 	<copy>kubectl logs oimcluster-adminserver -n oimcluster</copy>